create3000/x_ite/docs/_posts/components/Followers/ColorChaser.md

 ColorChaser generates a series of SFColor values that progressively change from initial value to destination value.

-The ColorChaser node belongs to the **Followers** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.3 or higher.
+The ColorChaser node belongs to the **Followers** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.3 or higher.

 ## Hierarchy